-Riesling wine has a colorful German heritage and a bit of a bad reputation since the 1980’s.
-Today, however, Riesling wine has emerged as the most collectible wine among top connoisseurs and sommeliers alike.
+Riesling wine has a colorful German heritage and today, it has emerged as the most collectible white wines among top connoisseurs around the world.

-How does a seemingly vapid white wine capture
+How does a seemingly vapid sweet white wine capture

 the hearts of serious wine enthusiasts?

-Learn the secrets of fantasic Riesling; its origins, taste and some classic Riesling food pairings.
+Learn the secrets of fantastic Riesling; its origins, taste and some classic Riesling food pairings.

 The Wine Taster’s Guide to Riesling